DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.environment=prod'`

-This value can use vault references.
-By default, the value of the environment variale `DD_ENV` is used by resolving `vault://env/dd-env`.
+This value can be set using the environment variable `DD_ENV`.
+It can also be configured with a vault reference.

-When this variable is not set, spans will not have an `environment` tag.
+The default value is unset, and spans produced by the tracer will not have an "env" tag.

 ### Version